CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 {{%notice note%}}
 - Server groups do not support IPv6.
 - A server group must contain at least one server and one upstream interface.
+- Upstream interfaces must be in the same VRF as the DHCP instance.
 - You must associate a downstream interface with the server group.
+Downstream interfaces can be in any VRF.
 {{%/notice%}}

 {{< tabs "TabID20 ">}}